The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Taxonomies of Proportionality in PB

 \section{Taxonomies of Proportionality in PB}

 Throughout this chapter we have introduced a significant number of properties related to proportionality in PB.
 In an attempt to clarify the relationship between these properties, we draw several taxonomies.
 The taxonomy for cardinal ballots can be found in Figure \ref{fig:Taxonomy_Cardinal_Ballots}.
 Figure \ref{fig:Taxonomy_Approval_Ballots} presents the taxonomy for approval ballots.
-All the details are available on the figures.
-We also summarise which rule satisfy which axioms, in Table \ref{tab:Summary_FairnessRulesPreCriteria_CardinalBallots} for cardinal ballots, and in Table \ref{tab:Summary_FairnessRulesPreCriteria_ApprovalBallots} for approval ones.
+All the details are available in the figures.
+We also summarise which rules satisfy which axioms, in Table \ref{tab:Summary_FairnessRulesPreCriteria_CardinalBallots} for cardinal ballots, and in Table \ref{tab:Summary_FairnessRulesPreCriteria_ApprovalBallots} for approval ballots.